Roberto Lewis-Fernández, MD

 Research

 Dr. Lewis-Fernandez's research focuses on developing clinical interventions and novel service-delivery approaches to help overcome disparities in the care of underserved US cultural groups.
-His work centers on improving treatment engagement and retention in mental health and physical health care by persons with anxiety, depression, and other serious mental illnesses.
+His work centers on improving treatment participation and retention in mental health care by persons with anxiety, depression, and other serious mental illnesses.
 He also studies the way culture affects individuals' experience of mental disorder and their help-seeking expectations, including how to explore this cultural variation during the psychiatric evaluation.
-To see a summary of his work, please visit:
+The NYSPI Center of Excellence for Cultural Competence, of which he is the Director and Principal Investigator, has conducted multiple community-academic partnerships to enhance detection, accurate diagnosis, engagement, and quality of care for psychiatric disorders cross-culturally to reduce ethnoracial mental healthcare disparities in New York State.

 Center for Excellence in Cultural Competence